Major highways in the UAE you should know about

 Sheikh Zayed Bridge

-The Sheikh Zayed Bridge connects the mainland to Abu Dhabi island.
-It is 842 metres long and is designed to remind one of the sand dunes in the desert.
+The Sheikh Zayed Bridge connects the mainland to Abu Dhabi Island.
+It is 842 metres long, and the sand dunes inspired the design.
 It’s also brightly lit with blue neon lights, making it a popular tourist attraction in the capital.

 SPEED LIMITS FOR UAE HIGHWAYS

-As a general rule of thumb, speed limits for the UAE and Dubai free ways range between 100 and 120 km/h.
-Rural roads usually have an upper speed limit of 100 km/h and the speed cap for urban dual-carriageways ranges between 60 and 80 km/h.
+Generally, speed limits for the UAE and Dubai free ways range between 100 and 120 km/h.
+Rural roads usually have an upper speed limit of 100 km/h, and the speed cap for urban dual-carriageways ranges between 60 and 80 km/h.

 All emirates, except Abu Dhabi, allow a 20km/h buffer on the speed limits.
 So, if a certain UAE highway has a speed limit of 100 km/h, a speeding fine will not be applicable unless you hit 121km/h.
 Keep in mind that this rule does not apply in Abu Dhabi.